amrut-test/travel-blog/content/posts/top-8-attractions-in-goa.md

 image: "/images/posts/top-8-attraction-in-goa/cover.jpg"
 categories: []
 authors: [""]
-tags: ["Goa", "nightlife", "culture", "destinations in India"]
+tags: ["Goa", "goa nightlife", "goa culture", "destinations in India"]
 draft: false
 ---
 Located on the stunning west coast of India, Goa is the smallest state that boasts of beautiful beaches, rich cultural heritage, and a vibrant nightlife.
 As a popular tourist destination, there's something for everyone to enjoy in Goa, whether you're a history enthusiast or a beach lover.
 To help you plan your trip, we've listed the top must-see attractions in Goa that you can't afford to miss.